 Tetanus sound serious – so why in the world won’t I be giving my kids this shot or getting a booster if I get a dirty puncture wound?

-5 Reasons I’ll Just Say NO to the Tetanus Vaccine
+5 Reasons I’ll just say NO to a tetanus shot

 #1 – The tetanus vaccine does not guarantee immunity